- Regulations and policies for digital tech

 Rivet Health, a platform for revenue cycle management and healthcare prices transparency platform raised $8.25 million in Series A. Their solution gives patients an estimation of how much they will pay for the services, an option to pay before or after receiving care, etc. Company bills via digital channels.

-B.well Connected Health, a platform for patients to deal with information overload through combining health, financial, behavioural data from different sources to show them - with gamification, raised $16 million in Series A.
+B.well Connected Health, a platform for patients to deal with information overload through combining health, financial, behavioral data from different sources to show them - with gamification, raised $16 million in Series A.

 Bloomer raised $3 million in seed funding for their bra-like ECG tech.
 The main point of the product is to track women’s ECG, pulse and respiratory rates and heart rhythms and to show reports on mobile devices.
 “Smart bra” will be flexible and washable.